The Doris Prouty Scholarship Fund

 The Doris Prouty Scholarship Fund supports people of color to access training in adventure education.

-To qualify, applicants must work in adventure, education, mental health, social justice, the arts, or a related field, and identify as a person of color.
+The Fund, provided by the Doris Prouty Foundation, supports professionals of color to experience learning opportunities with Project Adventure at no cost.
+To qualify, applicants must work or be a student in adventure, education, mental health, social justice, the arts, or a related field, and identify as a person of color.

 If you are interested in receiving a scholarship, please fill out the form below to apply.
-Email registration@pa.org with questions.
+Visit www.workshops.pa.org to see all training options.

 Doris Prouty was a local artist, early childhood educator, and believer in social justice.
 Doris helped people to learn, play, heal, and do great things, to be themselves and to connect with each other.
 Her husband, Dick Prouty, was the Director of Project Adventure for more than 30 years.